Robert Howard (wrestler, born 2002)

-Robert Howard (born 1 March 2002) is an American freestyle and folkstyle wrestler who competes collegiately at 125 pounds.
-In freestyle, he claimed the 2018 Youth Summer Olympic gold medal and is a three–time US Cadet World Team Member.
-In college, Howard is a sophomore at 125 pounds for the Penn State Nittany Lions.
+Robert Howard (born 1 March 2002) is an American former freestyle and folkstyle wrestler.
+In freestyle, he claimed the 2018 Youth Summer Olympic gold medal and was a three–time US Cadet World Team Member.
+In college, Howard wrestled for the Penn State Nittany Lions.

 Folkstyle career

 High school

 Howard, a native from Cranford, New Jersey, competed in high school wrestling out of Bergen Catholic High School, where he was the team captain and a four–time letterman.
 He went on to compile 133 victories to 10 defeats, claimed two NJSIAA state titles while making the finals four times and led the team to three team state championships before graduating.

 College

 A high school junior, Howard committed to Cael Sanderson and the Penn State Nittany Lions to attend the Pennsylvania State University.

 2020–2021

-As a freshman, Howard did not find much success and went 7–6 overall and 2–2 at the NCAAs, with the biggest win being Ohio State's Malik Heinselman.
+As a freshman, Howard went 7–6 overall and 2–2 at the 2021 NCAA championships, with his biggest win of the year being against Ohio State's Malik Heinselman.